Singhzing-kid1/hackathon/README.md

 ## Run the source code:

-### Windows:
+### Windows 10:

-- Clone the repository
+- clone the repository
 - cd to the repository on your computer
 - run the command `python -m venv Venv`
 - run the command `Venv\Scripts\activate`
 - run the command `python -m pip install -r requirments.txt`
+- cd into the app folder using `cd mm`
+- run the app using `briefcase run`

+### MacOS:

+- clone the repository
+- cd to the repository folder
+- run the command `python3.8 -m pip install --user --upgrade pip`
+- run the command `python3.8 -m pip install --user virtualenv`
+- run the command `python3.8 -m venv Venv`
+- run the command `source Venv/bin/activate`
+- run the command `python3.8 -m pip install -r requirments.txt`
-- cd into the app folder
+- cd into the app folder using `cd mm`
-- run the command `briefcase dev`
+- run the app using `briefcase run`

+### Linux: